 Following the life of a pig farmer contemplating the ethics of sending his pigs to slaughter, this multiple-award-winning documentary highlights topics of equality, compassion, and the sanctity of life.
 Vegan musician Moby said the film was “startling, honest, and deeply beautiful.”

 This film sees the award-winning director of “Food Choices,” Michal Siewierski exposing the truth behind diet culture.
 Siewierski picks apart the manipulation of the multi-billion dollar diet industry as well as the “devastating” effects that obesity has on people’s lives, according to the film’s website.
 “Diet Fiction” offers “new disruptive ideas” about how plant-based foods can address the obesity epidemic that’s dominating the world.

-You can watch “Diet Fiction” on Amazon.
+You can watch this film on Amazon Prime.

 29. ‘The Big Fat Lie’

 Vegan documentary “The Big Fat Lie” aims to help people realize the connection between food and disease.
 Combining humor with hard-hitting facts, the film calls on the New Zealand government to update its health policies to better educate the public about heart disease, diabetes, and obesity, and teach people how to prevent disease with healthy, plant-based eating.

 30. ‘Slice of Life’

 “Slice of Life” explores the growing momentum of the vegan movement.
 It includes interviews with chefs, physicians, researchers, restaurateurs, the founders of Beyond Meat, JUST, and Impossible Foods, as well as Bruce Friedrich of the Good Food Institute, and spokespeople from animal welfare organizations.
 It premiered last year.